This page contains affiliate links.

 Mourning geckos are healthiest in 60-70% ambient humidity with higher levels up to 80-90% daily.
 You can create and maintain these levels by misting 1-2x daily, depending on how well ventilated your enclosure is.
 However, make sure that the enclosure dries to 50-60% before misting again, as mold and fungus will start to grow otherwise.

 Mist 1-2x/day with a spray bottle (I use the Exo Terra Mister), heavily enough to create droplets all over the terrarium.
-Mourning geckos don’t drink from water dishes, so misting keeps them from getting dehydrated.
+This provides an extra source of drinking water in addition to boosting humidity.

 PRO TIP: Remove hard water spots with a cotton ball soaked in lemon juice (old spots may need help from a razor blade).